schwarzlichtbezirk/pds/readme.md

 Ports thats used at network are defined in configuration of server and client (see files `config.go`).

-Server serving on `50051` and `50052` ports by default, and it can be a list for load balancing.
+Server listen on `50051` and `50052` ports by default, and it can be a list for load balancing.

 Client creates connection to gRPC server on the same ports.
 There is used `round_robin` load balancer policy.
 Host can be defined by environment variable `PDSBACKURL`, and if it not defined or empty, `localhost` is used.
 Also client opens `8008` port by default to listen for incoming connections to serve REST API, and it can be a list for load balancing.